sebastianhaberey/nsd/nsd/README.md

 ### How to find all services on the local network, regardless of type

-The current way to do this is would be:
+The current way to do this would be:

 1. Start discovery using special service type `_services._dns-sd._udp`
 2. Receive list of all service types in network